 Walk Boxes are often located behind the counter at a business or the event details will say where the box is located (“under a table in the lobby”).
 Ask for the box and take it to a place where you can access the contents easily.

-Sign the registration log and note your number.
+Open the registration log and note your number.
 That number gets transferred to the Start Card.
-Fill that out, too.
+Fill that out, being sure to sign it and to note whether you are walking for IVV Credit (book stamper) or non-IVV credit.

 Take a map/directions sheet and orient yourself.
 Look along the directions for the Checkpoint(s), if any.
 Since the Checkpoint(s) won’t be staffed, they usually consist of answering a question posed at a certain point along the route.
 An example, “The house at 123 Main Street is what color?”
 Note: some walks have different sets of directions for 5K and 10K walks, so be sure to take the correct set of directions.